Scale-mixture Birnbaum-Saunders quantile regression models applied to personal accident insurance data

 Let $Y$ be a random variable (RV) whose stochastic representation can be written as follows:

-where $\mu$ is a location parameter, $X \sim N(0,\sigma^2)$, $U$ is an RV independent of $X$, with cumulative distribution function (CDF) $H(\cdot)$, which is indexed by an extra parameter ${\nu}$ (or extra parameter vector $\bm{\nu}$), and $g(\cdot)$ is a positive function.
+where $\mu$ is a location parameter, $X \sim \text{N}(0,\sigma^2)$ with $\sigma>0$, $U$ is a RV distributed independent of $X$ and having cumulative distribution function (CDF) $H(\cdot)$, which is indexed by an extra parameter ${\nu}$ (or extra parameter vector $\bm{\nu}$), and $g(\cdot)$ is a { strictly} positive function.
 Note that when $g(U) = 1/U$, the distribution of $Y$ in \eqref{eq:smn} reduces to the normal/independent distribution, presented in \cite{lange1993}.
 Similarly, when $g(U) = U$ in \eqref{eq:smn}, the distribution of $Y$ reduces to the SMN distribution, studied by \cite{fernandez1999}.